 Students will receive service hours for the trip, but also are expected to participate in monthly meetings, fundraising, and team building exercises prior to departure.
-Applications for the 2016 Summer and 2017 January trip are to be completed by April 20th, 2016.
+Applications for the July and January trip will be distributed in March.

-For students who are interested in applying for the 2016 Summer trip or the 2017 January trip they must have the following qualifications:
+For students who are interested in applying for the July trip or the January trip they must have the following qualifications:

 - Submit the application to Mr. Hanel on time

 To learn more about Project FIAT visit www.projectfiat.org.

 “You don’t change Haiti, Haiti changes you.”
 This quote from Brother Michael McCarthy is emblematic of the Haiti experience for members of the Good Counsel community.

 Spending a week meeting and getting to know Haiti and its people is a life changing event.
 Students have described the trip as: ‘heartbreaking,” ” moving and beautiful,” ” humbling,” “eye-opening,” and “ heartwarming.”
 Encountering the loving and generous people of this small, often besieged country, makes an intense impact on a young persons life.
 Perhaps the most important take-away is the overwhelming awareness of how blessed we are in the US and how easy it is to take our abundance for granted.

 At the conclusion of the trip, many students say “I wish we didn’t have to leave already,” or "I am definitely going to come back."